THE BRITISH MOTOR MERCHANT TULAGI

 It has to do with how protective keepers of the Ramana flame can be.
 Take for example the highly respected and very pro-Ramana author David Godman who put together a small book about Annamalai Swami.
 The Swami was a former Ramana attendant and confidant that had Awakened to the Absolute through the grace and light of the Maharshi.
 The book contained transcripts of actual conversations between Annamalai and various seekers he met with at his ashram during the final months of his life.
 In it Godman included a few comments that came up regarding Sri Ramana's younger brother, Nagasundaram --- popularly known as Chinnaswami (the Younger Swami).
 The people at Ramana Ashram insisted the parts of the book related to Chinnaswami be expunged.
 Annamalai Swami agreed to a few of their requests but refused to delete others.

 As to the Last American Darshan a good portion of the contents therein circulate around a talk C.R.
 Rajamani presented to the April 25, 1998 Aradhana program at Arunachala Ashrama in New York.
 Rajamani offers his observation that a boy he saw with a couple in the meditation hall at the Ramana ashram in the early-mid 1940s, being white, was a foreigner --- which on its own would not be too difficult to discern.
 However, he runs afoul in his designation as to the boy being of Australian descent.
-From the couple's accent Rajamani may have subjectively tagged the two of them as being from Australia, and thus then, assumed the boy (i.e., me) was too.
+From the couple's accent Rajamani may have subjectively tagged the two of them as being from Australia, which they were --- at least the man of the couple --- and thus then, assumed the boy (i.e., me) was too.

 However, although any number of people have grabbed on to that, such was not the case.
 Rajamani was not an interview reporter.
 He was a Ramana adherent visiting and meditating in the ashram who presented through his writings what he saw through personal observations --- most probably garnered from a distant and written sometime after the fact.
 Please note by going to the Rajamani page that he starts out right away saying he was at the ashram in his early twenties and that he had been a devotee of Sri Ramana for over 55 years.
 He also says, in relation to the event that transpired between the Maharshi and the young boy, that the event was "still fresh in (his) memory."
 The conclusion to be drawn from such comments is that the contents of his article were NOT written on the scene in the 1940s, but possibly recalled some fifty or sixty years later specifically for the year 1998 Aradhana program.
 Please note on the page as well Rajamani's speculative use and emphasis on "PRESUMABLY the boy's father" and "I THOUGHT she was the boy's mother."
 Presumed and thought, not knew.